Slavery in colonial Spanish America: Fugitive slaves in Spanish territories

-After the American Revolutionary War, slaves from the state of Georgia and the Low Country of South Carolina escaped to Florida.
+After the American Revolutionary War, slaves from the state of Georgia and the Low Country of South Carolina also escaped to Florida.
 The U.S. Army led increasingly frequent incursions into Spanish territory, including the 1817–1818 campaign by Andrew Jackson that became known as the First Seminole War.
 The United States afterwards effectively controlled East Florida (from the Atlantic to the Appalachicola River).
 According to Secretary of State John Quincy Adams, the US had to take action there because Florida had become "a derelict open to the occupancy of every enemy, civilized or savage, of the United States, and serving no other earthly purpose than as a post of annoyance to them.".
-Spain requested British intervention, but London declined to assist Spain in the negotiations.
-Some of President James Monroe's cabinet demanded Jackson's immediate dismissal, but Adams realized that Jackson's actions had put the U.S. in a favorable diplomatic position.
-Adams negotiated very favorable terms.

-As Florida had become a burden to Spain, which could not afford to send settlers or garrisons, the Crown decided to cede the territory to the United States.
-It accomplished this through the Adams–Onís Treaty in 1819, effective 1821.

 Ending of slavery

-Support for abolitionism rose in Great Britain.
+Support for abolitionism rose in Great Britain and elsewhere in Europe.
 Slavery in France's Caribbean colonies was abolished by Revolutionary decree in 1794, (slavery in Metropolitan France was abolished in 1315 by Louis X) but was restored under Napoleon I in 1802.
 Slaves in Saint-Domingue revolted in response and became independent following a brutal conflict.
 The victorious former slaves founded the republic of Haiti in 1804.

-Later slave revolts were arguably part of the upsurge of liberal and democratic values centered on individual rights and liberties which came in the aftermath of the Enlightenment and the French Revolution in Europe.
 As emancipation became more of a concrete reality, the slaves' concept of freedom changed.
 No longer did they seek to overthrow the whites and re-establish carbon-copy African societies as they had done during the earlier rebellions; the vast majority of slaves were creole, native born where they lived, and envisaged their freedom within the established framework of the existing society.

 The Spanish American wars of independence emancipated most of the overseas territories of Spain; in the Americas, various nations emerged from these wars.
 The wars were influenced by the ideas of the Age of Enlightenment and economic affairs, which also led to the reduction and ending of feudalism.
 For example, in Mexico on 6 December 1810, Miguel Hidalgo, leader of the independence movement, issued a decree abolishing slavery, threatening those who did not comply with death.
-In South America Simon Bolivar abolished slavery in the lands that he conquered.
-However, it was not a unified process.
-Some countries, including Peru and Ecuador, reintroduced slavery for some time after achieving independence.
+In South America, Simon Bolivar abolished slavery in the lands that he liberated.
+There was also significant resistance to abolition—some countries, including Peru and Ecuador, reintroduced slavery for some time after achieving independence.